Peter Attia Supplements List: Complete 2025 Guide

 Peter Attia's Daily Supplements List (2025 Update)

 Based on Attia's recent disclosures, here's his core daily stack.
-Dosages are approximate and personalized—yours may differ.
-We've organized this into a table for easy reference, followed by detailed explanations.
+Dosages are approximate and personalized — yours may differ.

 |---|---|---|---|---|